lmaftuleac/tny/README.md

 }]);
 ```

-when the app is ready, greet the user
+a `run` function will get executed when the app is ready

 ```
 myApp.run(['user',function(user){